vkdolea/age-system/README.md

 ## [Change log](https://github.com/vkdolea/age-system/wiki/Release-Notes)
 ## 0.8.8 [2021-10-xx]
+### Added
+- Conditions Workshop, to create custom Conditions and Token Effect.
+Only GMs can access.
+To access Conditions Workshop, hover Age Roller icon and select the option in the right-hand side menu.

 ### Fixed
 - Flavor incorrect on chat card when rolling Focus from stat block sheet.
+- Correct damage deduction when applying damage using Ballistic damage.

 ## 0.8.7 [2021-10-13]
 ### Added